azavea/geotrellis-collections-api-research/README.md

 ### API Endpoints

-Each of these API endpoints accepts a GeoJSON Feature posted from the client:
+Each of these API endpoints accepts a polygon geometry object posted from the client:

 | Path | Service |
 | --- | --- |